tcorral/Hydra_Extensions/BasicErrorHandler/README.md

 	require('basicErrorHandler');
 # Usage
 BasicErrorHandler usage is used 'only' internally by Hydra.js.
-To create another ErrorHandler you only need an object with a 'log' method.
+To create another ErrorHandler you  need an object with a 'log' and 'error' method.

 # License
 Deferred, Promise and When as Hydra.js extensions are licensed under MIT license. (see LICENSE file)